Presidential Museum and Library (Philippines): Presidential Museum

 The Presidential Museum was established during the administration of President Diosdado Macapagal which was meant to "collect, identify, and display relics" collected during the respective incumbencies of Philippine presidents.
 It was also tasked to document the history of the Malacañang Palace and for training of the Presidential Guards Battalion as tour guides for tourists visiting the palace.
 Tours to the palace was halted in the 1970s due to security reasons.
 The museum was relegated to a repository of artworks under the president's custody.

-The role of the Presidential Museum was transferred to the Museo ng Malacañang Foundation, a private organization by virtue of Memorandum Order NO. 37 issued by the administration of President Corazon Aquino on September 10, 1985.
+The role of the Presidential Museum was transferred to the Museo ng Malacañang Foundation, a private organization by virtue of Memorandum Order NO. 37 issued by the administration of President Corazon Aquino on September 10, 1986.
 Public tours inside the palace was continued as means to showcase the extravagance and opulence of the Marcos administration.
 The Malacañang Heritage Foundation took over from the Museo ng Malacañang Foundation during the administration of President Fidel V. Ramos which reorganized the museum's exhibits and made collections of past presidents as the main feature.
 Under President Joseph Estrada's tenure, the museum was once again made an artwork repository and public tours were halted once again.

 The Presidential Museum was once again revived after Gloria Macapagal Arroyo took office; making the Kalayaan Hall, the building adjacent to the palace proper as the museum's display area and office.

 Presidential Museum and Library

 The Presidential Museum and the Malacañang Library was merged into one institution in 2004 during President Gloria Macapagal Arroyo's term.
-The combined entity, which became known as the Malacañang Museum, was placed under the supervision of the National Museum of the Philippines in 2010 by Arroyo's successor President Benigno Aquino III "for museological and related policy purposes".
+The combined entity, which became known as the Malacañang Museum, was placed under the supervision of the National Museum of the Philippines in 2010 during the term of President Benigno Aquino III for museological and related policy purposes.
 The Malacañang Museum was placed under the supervision and control of the Presidential Communications Development and Strategic Planning Office within the same year and was renamed as the Presidential Museum and Library.
 The PML in 2017 was made accessible online through virtual tours, in collaboration with the Presidential Communications Operations Office and the Google Arts & Culture.